protectai/llm-guard/docs/output_scanners/toxicity.md

 ### ONNX

-The scanner can be optimized by converting the model to ONNX format.
-This can be done by setting the `use_onnx`.
+The scanner can run on ONNX Runtime, which provides a significant performance boost on CPU instances.
+It uses an optimized model [dcferreira/detoxify-optimized](https://huggingface.co/dcferreira/detoxify-optimized) for that.

 To enable it, install the `onnxruntime` package: